List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Grizzlor

-Grizzlor appears in animated form in the cartoon series She-Ra: Princess of Power, in which the Horde are the main villains.
-The cartoon series plays down his savagery, presumably to make his character more suitable for a children's audience.
+Grizzlor appears in animated form in the series She-Ra: Princess of Power, in which the Horde are the main villains.
+The series plays down his savagery, presumably to make his character more suitable for a children's audience.
 At times it even seems as though he may be more human than animal, particularly in the early episode "Beast Island" in which he is competent enough to operate a computer console and command a series of Destructotanks.
 However, he is far from intelligent and is usually portrayed as a generic bumbling villain, constantly fouling up Hordak's schemes.
-Although he appears frequently in the cartoon he has no spotlight roles and is mostly consigned to background appearances.

-Grizzlor also features in animated form in the updated Masters of the Universe cartoon series, produced in 2002 by Mike Young Productions, to promote the relaunched toy line.
+Grizzlor also features in animated form in the 2002 Masters of the Universe animated series.
 Mattel had intended to release the Horde characters among the next wave of villains, and they were intended to fill the role of the main opposition to He-Man in the show's third season.
 The second-season episode "The Power of Grayskull" features the Horde in a flashback sequence, as an evil force from Ancient Eternia.
-Grizzlor was seen amongst Hordak, Leech, and Mantenna in a non-speaking role, and was imprisoned by King Grayskull in the dimension of Despondos together with Hordak and the rest of the Horde.
-However, since the toy line and cartoon were cancelled shortly afterward, the third season was never made.
-Despite the cancellation of the line.
+Grizzlor was seen amongst Hordak, Leech, and Mantenna in a non-speaking role, and was imprisoned by King Grayskull in the dimension of Despondos with Hordak and the rest of the Horde.
 Grizzlor made a cameo in a 2018 She-Ra series after appearing in 2002 He-Man Season 2, a Grizzlor mini statue figure has been sculpted and issued by toy sculptors the Four Horsemen.